 Consent is the process of a resource owner granting authorization for a client application to access protected resources, under specific permissions, on behalf of the resource owner.
 The Microsoft identity platform:

 - Enables users and administrators to dynamically grant or deny consent for the app to access resources on their behalf.

 - Enables administrators to ultimately decide what apps are allowed to do and which users can use specific apps, and how the directory resources are accessed.

-In Azure AD, an application object describes an application as an abstract entity.
-Developers work with applications.
-At deployment time, Azure AD uses a given application object as a blueprint to create a service principal, which represents a concrete instance of an application within a directory or tenant.
-It's the service principal that defines what the app can actually do in a specific target directory, who can use it, what resources it has access to, and so on.
-Azure AD creates a service principal from an application object through consent.
+In the Microsoft identity platform, an application object describes an application as an abstract entity.
+At deployment time, the Microsoft identity platform uses the application object as a blueprint to create a service principal, which represents a concrete instance of an application within a directory or tenant.
+The service principal defines what the app can actually do in a specific target directory, who can use it, what resources it has access to, and so on.
+The Microsoft identity platform creates a service principal from an application object through consent.